KiCad/kicad-source-mirror/README.txt

-potrace           - Sourcecode of the potrace library, used in bitmap2component qa                - Testcases using the python interface resources         - Resources for freedesktop mime-types for linux scripting         - SWIG Python scripting definitions scripts           - Helper scripts for various things template          - Project and pagelayout templates tools             - Other miscellaneous helpers for testing utils             - Small utils for kicad, e.g. IDF tools
+potrace           - Sourcecode of the potrace library, used in bitmap2component qa                - Testcases using the python interface resources         - Resources for freedesktop mime-types for linux scripting         - SWIG Python scripting definitions and build scripts scripts           - Example scripts for distribution with KiCad template          - Project and pagelayout templates tools             - Other miscellaneous helpers for testing utils             - Small utils for kicad, e.g. IDF tools